-I don’t use the facts optional rule yet.
-I will probably allow players to pick facts as their characters get to level 4, but I didn’t allow them at first level.
-So I can’t really compare the new-style facts to the third edition system here; we’ll see as we use them in actual play.
+I don’t use the feats optional rule yet.
+I will probably allow players to pick feats as their characters get to level 4, but I didn’t allow them at first level.
+So I can’t really compare the new-style feats to the third edition system here; we’ll see as we use them in actual play.

 The rules may be quite simple, but the books have a tendency to split parts of the same rule on different pages, sometimes even in different chapters.
 For instance, the PHB says on p.
 182 that climbing adds 1’ of movement cost to each 1’ of actual movement, and on p.
 190 that moving through difficult terrain does the same, so moving on a steep wooded slope costs 3’ of movement for each 1’ of actual move.
 I was unable to find the two modifiers listed in a single place, though.

 Same goes for the use of scrolls; the DMG states on p.
 139 that anyone able to read can use magic scrolls, and on p.
 200 that spell scrolls can only be used by a spell caster of the right class.
 I must confess I can’t remember if there were other scrolls beside the spell variety in D&D3; in fifth edition, as far as I can tell, the only other kind is the scrolls of protection.
 This rule may seem obvious to many, but as for me, I didn’t even imagine they were non-spell scrolls when I first read p.
 139.

 Rules I forget